skaes/logjam-tools/README.md

 decompresses and forwards messages to a PUSH socket.
 Only to be used when writing the decompression logic is to cmplex for a consumer.

+## logjam-forwarder

+A utility program which subscribes to a logjam-device PUB socket, and forwards messages to a DEALER socket.
+Can be used to forward messages from one logjam installation to another.

 ## logjam-logger

 A utility program which reads lines from stdin and publishes them on